WDI-DTLA-41/assessments/week-04/conceptual.md

 ```

-What's the difference between client-side and server-side code?
+What are some differences between client-side and server-side code?

 ```